erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

 * Let's zoom into what is happening as the routers exchange BGP messages to select routes.
 * <img src="https://i.imgur.com/6maGQw8.png" style="width: 600px" />
 * A router receives incoming BGP messages and processes them.
 When a router receives advertisements
-    1. It first <u>applies the import policies to exclude routes from further consideration</u>.
+    1. It first <u>applies the import policies to exclude routes from further consideration</u>[Quiz].
     2. Then the router <u>implements the decision process to select the best routes</u> that reflect the policy in place.
     3. Next, the newly <u>selected routes are installed</u> in the forwarding table.
-    4. Finally, the router <u>decides which neighbors to export</u> the route to by applying the export policy.
+    4. Finally, the router <u>decides which neighbors to export</u> by applying the export policy.

 #### The Router's Decision Process